-The next step up is to use a VPS which stands for Virtual Private Server.
-VPS providers like Digital Ocean can provide the infrastructure that can scale a WordPress website into the millions of monthly visitors and beyond.
+The next step up is a VPS, which stands for virtual private server.
+VPS providers like Digital Ocean provide infrastructure that can scale a WordPress website into the millions of monthly visitors and beyond.

-Combining your VPS with technology stacks like Nginx and server-side caching can also help even a small VPS scale up to handle large amounts of visitors.
+Combining your VPS with technology stacks like Nginx and server-side caching can also help even a small VPS scale up to handle larger amounts of visitors.

-Their super-fast networks of servers can give those files to your visitor’s computer much quicker than your web host can.
+Their super-fast networks of servers can deliver those files to your visitors’ computers much more quickly than your web host can.

 One way to get a bit more juice out of your WordPress site is to serve pages on your site from a cache.

 Caching means making a copy of the generated page on your site and storing it for quick retrieval later.
-It often means that WordPress and PHP aren’t even triggered.
+In the process, WordPress and PHP are often not even triggered.

-The best kind of cache is a server-side solution like Varnish where it doesn’t have to boot up WordPress at all.
+The best kind of cache is a server-side solution like Varnish, which doesn’t have to boot up WordPress at all.

-If each request for a page fires up WordPress (as it still does with some of the caching plugins out there) then the benefits of the cache will be limited.
+If each request for a page fires up WordPress (as it still does with some of the caching plugins out there), the benefits of the cache will be limited.

 4. Lean and clean code

-Finally, one of the biggest impacts that can affect the speed of your site is how well the site is constructed.
+Finally, one of the biggest factors that can affect the speed of your site is how well the site is constructed.

 At a professional level, you might want to get a qualified web developer involved to do a speed audit on your site.